Stability to Deformations of Manifold Filters and Manifold Neural Networks: Stability of Manifold Filters with respect to Manifold Deformations

 We start by analyzing the stability of manifold filters to absolute perturbations of the LB operator, which are introduced in Definition \ref{def:abso-perturb}.

 \begin{definition}[Absolute perturbations] Let $\ccalL$ be the LB operator of manifold $\ccalM$.
 An absolute perturbation of $\ccalL$ is defined as

-where the absolute perturbation operator $\bbA$ is self-adjoint. \end{definition}
+where the absolute perturbation operator $\ccalA$ is self-adjoint. \end{definition}

-Like $\ccalL$, the operator $\ccalL'$ resulting from the absolute perturbation of $\ccalL$ is self-adjoint due to the symmetry of $\bbA$.
+Like $\ccalL$, the operator $\ccalL'$ resulting from the absolute perturbation of $\ccalL$ is self-adjoint due to the symmetry of $\ccalA$.
 Hence, it admits an eigendecomposition similar to \eqref{eqn:Laplacian}.
 When the filter coefficients are fixed, the frequency response of the manifold filter \eqref{eqn:convolution-general} can be obtained by evaluating $\hhath(\lambda)$ at each $\lambda_i$.
 Thus, to understand the effect of the perturbation on the filter we need to look at how the perturbation of the LB operator changes the eigenvalues $\lambda_i$.
-The challenge in this case is that the spectrum of $\ccalL$ is infinite-dimensional, i.e., there is an infinite (though countable) number of eigenvalue perturbations that need to be taken into account.
-As demonstrated by Proposition \ref{prop:finite_num}, however, large eigenvalues accumulate in certain parts of the real line.
-This suggests a strategy to partition the spectrum into finite number of partitions.
+The challenge in this case is that the spectrum of $\ccalL$ is infinite-dimensional, i.e., there is an infinite (though countable) number of eigenvalue perturbations that need to be taken into account, which leads to an untractable infinite summation.
+As demonstrated by Proposition \ref{prop:finite_num}, however, large eigenvalues of $\ccalL$ tend to accumulate in certain parts of the real line. {This suggests a strategy to partition the spectrum into finite number of partitions, by treating the eigenvalues in the same partition similarly, we can turn to analyze the stability under the perturbations on these finite number of partitions with the discriminability of certain frequency components sacrificed.}